prshv1/Youtube-Summarizer/readme.md

 # AI Prompt Assistant with Together API

-This script is a simple CLI-based tool that leverages the Together API to interact with a powerful language model (`Llama-3.3-70B`).
+This script is a simple CLI-based tool that leverages the together.ai API to interact with a LLM (`Llama-3.3-70B`).
 It streamlines the process of querying AI, especially useful for tasks like summarizing YouTube video transcripts — no need to bounce between services anymore.

 ---
 ## 🧠 Why This Exists